+The Parnassic movement was established in France in 1866–1876 as a reaction to Romanticism with a return to some classicistic elements and belief in the doctrine "Art for the Art", first expressed by Theophile Gautier.
 The relation of the mountain to the Muses offered an instigation to its more recent "mystification", with the poetic-artistic trend of the 19th century called "Parnassism" (or Parnassianism).
-The Parnassic movement was established in France in the decade 1866–1876 as a reaction to Romanticism with a return to some classicistic elements and belief in the doctrine "Art for the Art", first expressed by Theophile Gautier.
-The periodical “Modern Parnassus”, issued for the first time by Catul Mendes and Xavier Ricard, contained direct references to Mt.
-Parnassus and its mythological feature as habitation of the Muses.
-The Parnassists, who did not exceed a group of twenty poets, exercised a relatively strong influence on the cultural life of Paris, particularly due to their tenacity on perfection of rhyme and vocabulary.
-Parnassism influenced several French poets, but it also exercised an influence on Modern Greek poets, particularly Kostis Palamas and Gryparis.
+The periodical "Modern Parnassus", issued for the first time by Catul Mendes and Xavier Ricard, contained direct references to Mt.
+Parnassus and its mythological feature as the habitation of the Muses.
+The Parnassists, who did not exceed a group of twenty poets, exercised a relatively strong influence on the cultural life of Paris, mainly due to their tenacity in the perfection of rhyme and vocabulary.
+Parnassism influenced several French poets but also Modern Greek poets, particularly Kostis Palamas and Gryparis.

 Portrait of Théophile Gautier by Théodore Chassériau.

-The name of the mountain (Mont Parnasse) was also given to a quarter of Paris on the left bank of the Seine, where artists and poets used to gather and recite their poems in public.
+The mountain's name (Mont Parnasse) was also given to a quarter of Paris on the left bank of the Seine, where artists and poets gathered and recited their poems in public.

 Wood Engraving "Mount Parnassus and Delphi" (1890).

-The most popular part of the mountain (besides Delphi) is the dipole “Arachova-Agoriani”, the two famous winter resorts.
-They stand at the two ends of a high plateau: Agoriani (Ano Agoriani, to be more precise; aka Eptalofos) is located in a dense forest at the north of the plateau, while Arachova is located in the rather dry north side of the plateau.
-25 km (30min) of a good paved road connect the two resorts.
+The most famous part of the mountain (besides Delphi) is the dipole “Arachova-Agoriani”, the two famous winter resorts.
+They stand at the two ends of a high plateau: Agoriani (Ano Agoriani, to be more precise; aka Eptalofos) is located in a dense forest north Arachova is located on the relatively dry north side of the plateau.
+25 km (30min) of a good paved road connects the two resorts.
 These two towns are the gateways to the Parnassos Ski Center.
 On the plateau, a dirt offshoot of the main road leads to the famous Corycian Cave (Κωρύκειον άντρο).

 The dipole Arachova-Agoriani.